asarturas/dodin/README.md

 ## How to use dodin?

-1. In your project directory create `dodin-digital-ocean.ini` file with content like this:
+1. In your project directory create `dodin-digital-ocean.ini` file with content like this (regular expression `.*` matches any string, which adds all the nodes into single cluster group):

    ```
    [cluster]
    members=.*

    [cluster:vars]
    sample_variable="sample value"
    ```